markjprice/cs12dotnet8/docs/errata/improvements.md

 Unless a step-by-step instruction tells the reader to enter code, all code examples are written to be read and understood, not entered into a code editor.
 Code examples should be considered to be "snippets" that are not guaranteed to compile without changes or additional statements.

 In the next edition, I will explicitly say that, and explain that if the reader does decide to enter the code, they would (of course) need to rename the variables.

+# Page 64 - Understanding C# vocabulary

+> Thanks to **Ashish** in the Discord channel for this book for asking a question about this that prompted this improvement.

+In the list of C# keywords, I include `this`.
+In the next edition, I will add a note that this is used in multiple ways, including (1) to refer to the current instance of an object, (2) to call a constructor on the current object instance, and (3) to define an indexer.
+Later in the book, examples of all three will be covered.

 # Page 79 - Raw interpolated string literals